anjalisaxena77/Customer--Care-DashBoard-/README.md

-# Customer-Care-Dashboard
+# Customer-Case-Dashboard

-**Overview:**

-This project revolves around the development of a robust Power BI dashboard tailored to customer care management.
-The dashboard serves as a comprehensive tool for analyzing customer interactions, monitoring service performance, and enhancing overall customer satisfaction.

-**Purpose:**

-The primary objective of this dashboard is to empower organizations to effectively manage customer care operations by gaining actionable insights from data.
-It facilitates informed decision-making, identifies areas for improvement, and strengthens customer relationships.

-**Key Features:**

-**1)Customer Interaction Analysis:** Visualizes various aspects of customer interactions, including inquiries, complaints, feedback, and resolution times, to identify patterns and trends.

-**2)Service Performance Metrics:** Tracks key performance indicators (KPIs) related to customer care, such as response times, resolution rates, customer satisfaction scores, and agent productivity.

-**3)Trend Identification:** Highlights emerging trends and recurring issues in customer inquiries or complaints, enabling proactive measures to address them promptly.

-**4)Agent Performance Evaluation:** Evaluate individual agent performance based on metrics like call handling time, customer ratings, and adherence to service protocols.

-**5)Client Engagement:** Demonstrates the effectiveness of customer care management by showcasing successful client engagements and positive outcomes.
+## Overview

+This repository contains the Power BI dashboard created for Claire to reflect relevant Key Performance Indicators (KPIs) and metrics from the dataset provided.
+The dashboard is designed to provide insightful visualizations and analysis of important metrics related to customer satisfaction, call handling, and agent performance.

+## Dashboard Components

+### 1. Overall Customer Satisfaction
+   - Visualizes overall customer satisfaction ratings over time.
+   - Provides insights into trends and patterns in customer satisfaction levels.

+### 2. Calls Analysis
+   - Breaks down calls answered versus abandoned.
+   - Provides insights into call volume and service levels.

+### 3. Calls by Time
+   - Analyzes call volume by time of day or day of week.
+   - Helps identify peak call times and optimize resource allocation.

+### 4. Average Speed of Answer
+   - Displays the average time it takes for calls to be answered.
+   - Highlights efficiency in call handling and customer wait times.

+### 5. Agent Performance Quadrant
+   - Utilizes the quadrant chart to assess agents' performance based on average handle time (talk duration) and calls answered.
+   - Helps identify high-performing agents and areas for improvement.